 - Our Reach To Recovery program

 Choosing your plastic surgeon for breast reconstruction

-Once you decide to have breast reconstruction, you will need to find a board-certified plastic surgeon experienced in breast reconstruction.
+Once you decide to have breast reconstruction, you’ll need to find an experienced board-certified plastic surgeon.
 Your breast surgeon can suggest doctors for you.

 Questions to ask your plastic surgeon

-It’s very important that you get all of your questions answered by your plastic surgeon before having breast reconstruction.
+It’s very important to get all of your questions answered by your plastic surgeon before having breast reconstruction.
 If you don’t understand something, ask your surgeon about it.
 Here’s a list of questions to get you started.
 Write down other questions as you think of them.